-When learning how to introduce a cat to a dog, remember that an animal’s personality is often unpredictable.
+Remember that an animal's personality is often unpredictable when learning how to introduce a cat to a dog.
 The dog or cat might seem okay together but then change quickly, especially in a new situation, like if you let the animals into another room of the house or outside.

 Take note of body language changes, but don't react prematurely.
 Multiple body language signals will be more indicative of a possible action than a single sign.